 A black Southern American woman struggles to find her identity after suffering abuse from her father and others over four decades.

 The book is explicit about the sexual encounters between Celie and Shug and that they are in love.
-Movie Cop out!
-Worse still, for circa 5 years, award-winning author Alice Walker got such an awful backlash from the Afro-American male community - watch the doc Alice Walker: Beauty in Truth.
+Movie cop out as the Hayes Code days were over!
+Worse still, for circa 5 years, award-winning, stellar author Alice Walker shamefully got such an awful backlash from the Afro-American male community - watch the doc Alice Walker: Beauty in Truth.

 Dir: Steven Spielberg | Whoopi Goldberg & Margaret Avery